Bachelor of Science in Electrical Power Engineering Technology

-- Communicate and Function effectively as an individual and as a team member in professional environment.
+- Use oral, written and computer based communication technology, as well as function effectively as an individual and a team member in professional environment.

-- Pursue lifelong learning and continuous improvement of their knowledge and skills in the design development, and application of mechanical systems in diverse industries with the highest professional and ethical standards.
+- Pursue lifelong learning and continuous improvement of their knowledge and skills in electrical power industries with the highest professional and ethical standards.

-- Understand the local, national and global issues related to the development and application of mechanical systems and to be considerate of the impact of these issues on different cultures.
+- Understand the local, national and global issues related to the electrical power industry and to be considerate of the impact of these issues on the environment and on different cultures.

 These are statements that describe what students are expected to know and be able to do by the time of graduation.
 These relate to the skills, knowledge, and behaviors that students acquire in their matriculation through the program.